-Extension serves low-income audiences in Minnesota towns throught two federally funded programs: Expanded Food and Nutrition Education Program (EFNEP) and Supplemental Nutrition Assistance Program Education (SNAP-Ed).
+Extension serves low-income Minnesotans through two federally funded programs: the Expanded Food and Nutrition Education Program (EFNEP) and Supplemental Nutrition Assistance Program Education (SNAP-Ed).
 EFNEP focuses on families and youth, while SNAP-Ed works with anyone who receives SNAP benefits.
 SNAP-Ed is offered statewide, while EFNEP focuses on the Twin Cities metro area.

 On a Wednesday night in North Minneapolis, teenage boys are busy chopping bell peppers and broccoli to top a veggie-packed pizza.
 They’re in the teaching kitchen at the Robert R. Jones Urban Research and Outreach-Engagement Center (UROC) with Extension EFNEP nutrition educator Michael Stratten.

 Before starting in on the afternoon’s recipe, Stratten asked each teen how he was doing.
 Their struggles from the past week weren’t small, but they shared them—and their successes too.
 Then, Stratten led a short lesson about nutrition and how eating plenty of fruits and vegetables can help prevent serious problems like diabetes and heart disease.
 For Stratten, nutrition education is more than just a job, it’s an opportunity to strengthen his community.
 “Being a nutrition educator gives me the chance to build relationships, learning from one another as we work together to create a culture of health,” he says.